computational-linguistics-class/computational-linguistics-class.github.io/index.md

 <!-- Display annoucement -->
 <div class="alert alert-info" markdown="1">
-Today at 3pm there will be a [memorial service for Aravid Joshi](http://www.seas.upenn.edu/media/in-memoriam-joshi.php), who founded Penn's CIS department and who was a luminary in computational linguistcs.
+Today at 3pm there will be a [memorial service for Aravind Joshi](http://www.seas.upenn.edu/media/in-memoriam-joshi.php), who founded Penn's CIS department and who was a luminary in computational linguistcs.
 There will be a [live stream of the memorial](https://www.youtube.com/watch?v=85qthqUmCp8) if you'd like to listen in to hear how he impacted so many people's careers and research.
 </div>
 <!-- End annoucement -->